You guys! I recovered the video!

 (If you have no idea what I’m talking about, I tell the whole video saga at the end of this post).

 Anytime I see a video – whether it’s a makeup tutorial, lettering sample, photo editing – I tune in.
 I love watching the creative process of an artist doing his/her thing.
 I look for tips that I can use and find I’m much more confident trying the technique out after I’ve watched someone else do it.

 While creating the illustration for the Blueberry Muffin recipe art print, I video screen-captured while I worked.
 I did this once before with the Christmas Essentials print to show how I turn watercolor paintings into a digital print and this time I wanted to show how I create the drawings straight from the computer.

-I use Adobe Illustrator – which I love so much that I teach two different classes on it (more below).
+I use Adobe Illustrator – which I love so much that I teach a Simplified Class on it (more below).
 Some graphic artists prefer a tablet to sketch with; I just use my regular wireless mouse.
 My drawing style is a little on the cartoony/not-realistic side, so precision is not a huge concern.
-If I needed to be more detailed, I would use my wacom tablet + stylus.

 Okay!
 Ready to see how the Blueberry Muffin illustration was made?

 Let me remind you of a few things:

 - While art/drawing/creating has always been my thing, I really don’t think it takes a special talent to illustrate using this technique.
 You can do it!

 - I sped the video up by 900%.
 So basically, what looks like it happened really quickly actually took me over an hour.
 Slow and steady wins the race.